PointConvFormer: Revenge of the Point-based Convolution: Experiments

 \subsection{Indoor Scene Semantic Segmentation}

-We conduct 3D semantic scene segmentation on the ScanNet~\cite{dai2017scannet} dataset.
+We conduct indoor 3D semantic scene segmentation on the ScanNet~\cite{dai2017scannet} dataset.
 We use the official split with $1,201$ scenes for training and $312$ for validation.
-MinkowskiNet42~\cite{choy20194d}, SparseConvNet~\cite{3DSemanticSegmentationWithSubmanifoldSparseConvNet} are compared as representative voxel-based methods.
-The PointNet~\cite{qi2017pointnet}, PointConv~\cite{wu2019pointconv}, VI-PointConv~\cite{li2021devils}, PointASNL~\cite{yan2020pointasnl}, and KPConv~\cite{thomas2019kpconv} are chosen as representative point-based methods.
+We compare against both voxel-based methods such as MinkowskiNet42~\cite{choy20194d} and SparseConvNet~\cite{3DSemanticSegmentationWithSubmanifoldSparseConvNet}, as well as point-based approaches~\cite{qi2017pointnet,wu2019pointconv,li2021devils,yan2020pointasnl,thomas2019kpconv}.
 Recently, there are work adopting transformer to point clouds.
-We chose the Point Transformer~\cite{zhao2021point} and the fast point transformer~\cite{park2021fast} as representative transformer based methods.
+We chose the Point Transformer~\cite{zhao2021point} and the Fast Point Transformer~\cite{park2021fast} as representative transformer based methods.
 Since the Point Transformer does not report their results on the ScanNet dataset, we adopt their point transformer layer (a standard multi-head attention layer) with the same network structure as ours.
 Hence, it serves as a direct comparison between PointConvFormer and multi-head attention.
 There exists some other approaches~\cite{chiang2019unified,hu2021bidirectional,hu2021vmnet,kundu2020virtual} which use additional inputs, such as 2D images, which benefit from ImageNet~\cite{deng2009imagenet} pre-training that we do not use.
-Hence, we excluded these methods from comparison, accordingly.
+Hence, we excluded these methods from comparison accordingly, but we are comparable to the best of them.

-Following~\cite{park2021fast}, we conduct experiments on different input voxel sizes, reported in Table~\ref{tab:scannet_results_gridsize}.
-Since we use grid-subsampling~\cite{thomas2019kpconv} with different grid sizes to downsample the input point cloud, voxel size is also a parameter in our network.
-Although, we still utilize kNN neighborhoods which always have $k$ neighbors whereas sparse convolution could have far fewer points in their neighborhood, hence needing more layers than us to get the same receptive field.
-According to Table.~\ref{tab:scannet_results_gridsize}, our PointConvFormer achieves best results with different input gird size.
-Especially, our PointConvFormer outperforms MinkowskiNet42~\cite{choy20194d} by a very significant 7.6\% with 10cm input grid, 6.2\% with 5cm input grid, and 2.3\% with 2cm input grid.
-Comparing with Point Transformer~\cite{zhao2021point} and PointConv~\cite{wu2019pointconv}/VI-PointConv~\cite{li2021devils}, our PointConvFormer achieves significant improvement with the same network backbone.
+We adopt a general U-Net structure with residual blocks in the encoding layers as our backbone model.
+Through experiments we found out that the decoder can be very lightweight without sacrificing performance (shown in supplementary ).
+Hence, we set $c_{mid}$ to be $1$ in the decoder throughout the experiments, and just have consecutive PointConv upsampling layers without any residual blocks.
+Please refer to the supplementary for detailed network structure.
+Following~\cite{park2021fast}, we conduct experiments on different input voxel sizes, reported in Fig.~\ref{fig:mIoU_runtime} and Table~\ref{tab:scannet_results_gridsize}.
+We re-implemented PointConv using the bottleneck architecture which yielded significantly better performance than the original paper, yet still significantly trails our PointConvFormer using the same codebase.